Health

 Assessment of Workplace Exposure to Metallic Nanoparticles Produced During Metal Inert Gas Welding Using Nanoparticle Respiratory Deposition Sampler by Dr. Ulrike Dydak

-Sensitivity and specificity of MRI markers of Mn brain depostion by Ulrike Dydak
+Sensitivity and specificity of MRI markers of Mn brain deposition by Dr. Ulrike Dydak